 The prosecution has accused Douma and his cohorts of possessing knives, stones, and Molotov cocktails used to destroy vehicles and torch the Scientific Institute.

-Douma was sentenced on 22 December to three years’ hard labour or to pay a fine of EGP 5,000 alongside Ahmed Maher, co-founder of the 6 April Youth Movement, and Mohamed Adel, co-founder and member of 6 April’s political bureau.
-Douma chose to pay the fine to avoid imprisonment.
+Douma was sentenced on 22 December to three years’ hard labour and to pay a fine of EGP 50,000 alongside Ahmed Maher, co-founder of the 6 April Youth Movement, and Mohamed Adel, co-founder and member of 6 April’s political bureau.

 The trio was convicted of protesting without the Ministry of Interior’s approval under the controversial Protest Law, rioting, “thuggery”, using violence against Abdeen Courthouse security personnel and possessing melee weapons.